 Text Alignment

 The text-align and the text-indent works by default.
 The CSS text will align to any setup even without a text content.
+For special text orientation the FlexBox rules are always handy.
+These can be used also for spacing on short texts.

 Line Breaks